lpsinger/userguide/index.rst

 LIGO/Virgo Public Alerts User Guide
 ===================================

-Welcome to the LIGO Scientific Collaboration's and the Virgo Collaboration's user guide to public alerts.
-This document is intended for both professional astronomers and science enthusiasts who are interested in receiving alerts and real-time data products related to gravitational-wave events.
+Welcome to the LIGO/Virgo Public Alerts User Guide!
+This document is intended for both professional astronomers and science enthusiasts who are interested in receiving alerts and real-time data products related to gravitational-wave (GW) events.

-Very brief - small introduction and should mention:
-  * Dates of O3
-  * PUBLIC
-  * Two types of alerts under GCN (Circular and notices)
-  * PROMPT First alert < 5 min and updates
-  * From two searchs (CBC and Burst)
+Three sites (:term:`LHO`, :term:`LLO`, :term:`Virgo`) together form a global
+network of ground-based GW detectors.
+The `LIGO Scientific Collaboration
+<https://ligo.org/>`_ and the `Virgo Collaboration
+<http://public.virgo-gw.eu/the-virgo-collaboration/>`_ jointly analyze the data
+in real time to detect and localize transients from compact binary mergers and other sources GW bursts.
+When a signal candidate is found, an alert is sent to astronomers in order to search for counterparts (electromagnetic waves or neutrinos).

+Advanced LIGO and Advanced Virgo are preparing for their third observing run (O3) in early 2019.
+For the first time, *LIGO/Virgo alerts will be public*.
+Alerts will be distributed through NASA's Gamma-ray Coordinates Network (:term:`GCN`).
+There are two types of alerts: human-readable :term:`GCN Circulars <GCN Circular>` and machine-readable :term:`GCN Notices <GCN Notice>`.
+This document provides a brief overview of the procedures for vetting and sending GW alerts, describes their contents and format, and includes instructions and sample code for receiving GCN Notices and decoding GW sky maps.

 .. warning::
    Some technical details of LIGO/Virgo public alerts may change before the